npizzigati/Vimish/README.md

 Copy the [plugin jar file](https://github.com/npizzigati/Vimish/releases/download/v0.1/Vimish-0.1.jar) to your OmegaT plugin directory.

-The next time you start OmegaT, the plugin will be active.
+The next time you start OmegaT, the translation editor will be in Vimish mode.

 ### Building from source